tknrsgym/quara/README.rst

 Citation
 =================================
-If you use Quara in your research, please cite Quara with |DOI|.
+If you use Quara in your research, please cite as per the included `BibTeX file <https://github.com/tknrsgym/quara/blob/master/quara.bib>`_.

 License